BHC Communications: United Television

-United Television was a corporation operating multiple television stations founded in 1956 to run station KMSP-TV in Minneapolis.
-In 1975, United purchased KTVX-TV, a Salt Lake City ABC affiliate, and KMOL-TV, a San Antonio NBC affiliate.
-Fox purchased an interest in the company making it a subsidiary, and in 1980, briefly consider purchasing NBC affiliate WRBT in Baton Rouge prior to the interest change in 1981.
+United Television was a corporation founded in 1956 to run station KMSP-TV in Minneapolis.
+In 1975, United purchased KTVX, a Salt Lake City ABC affiliate, and KMOL-TV, a San Antonio NBC affiliate.
+Fox purchased an interest in the company, making it a subsidiary, and in 1980 briefly considered purchasing NBC affiliate WRBT in Baton Rouge prior to the interest change in 1981.
 In 1981, BHC/Chris-Craft traded its interest in 20th Century Fox to Marvin Davis and Marc Rich for a 19% interest in United.
 BHC upped its stake in United to 50.1 percent of common stock in 1983.
 A UHF station was acquired that same year in San Francisco.
 In the final quarter of 1985, United started a new UHF station in Phoenix, KUTP.
 Loaning its name to a network joint venture of its parent corporation BHC with Paramount Pictures, most of United stations switch programming to United Paramount Network.

 In January 1998, United Television acquired a third UHF station in Baltimore for $80 million, changed its call letters to WUTB, and made the station a UPN affiliate.
 United, in October 1997, agreed to purchase WRBW (channel 65), a UHF station and UPN affiliate in Orlando, Florida, for $60 million and possible further considerations.
 In April 1998, United took a minority stake in Bohbot Entertainment & Media.
 20th Century Fox later returned to interest in the broadcast industry when in 1986, it purchased 6 stations from Metromedia, which these stations became affiliated with Fox's new Fox Broadcasting Company, which was first aired in late 1986.
 Fox later reacquired United Television's stations as part of the acquisition of BHC by the latter in 2001.